 EG CARE MANAGEMENT

 At EG Care Management, our physicians and their patients are our primary focus.
-We are dedicated to providing the highest level of professional service in portable diagnostic ultrasound in order to render the most detailed and accurate imaging and reporting.
-We are able to achieve this by utilizing state-of-the-art portable imaging equipment and reporting systems, which are easily accessible online through our HIPAA compliant system.
+We are dedicated to providing the highest level of professional service in diagnostic ultrasound in order to render the most detailed and accurate imaging and reporting.
+We are able to achieve this by utilizing state-of-the-art imaging equipment and reporting systems, which are easily accessible online through our HIPAA compliant system.

 Real time, 2-D imaging is performed with visualization and evaluation of cardiac anatomy.
 Wall motion, valve function, and blood flow is evaluated, and any abnormality is characterized and documented.

 The same as the Adult Echocardiogram, but with an increased focus on congenital abnormalities.